Q-Zone Hoop Frame - Great for Small Spaces!

-Note - This frame does not come with leader cloth.
+Note - This frame does not come with leader cloth which makes loading your quilt easier.
 Click Here to find leader cloth for this frame.

 Wish you could get more accessories with your Hoop Frame?
 Now you can!

-The Hoop Frame PRO bundle includes Leader Cloth, Back Table Inserts, and the Dual Track Upgrade to make quilting smoother and easier!
-Click Here to learn more.
+The Hoop Frame PRO bundle includes Leader Cloth, Back Table Inserts, and a Dual Track Upgrade to make quilting smoother and easier!

 Learn how to set up this fun quilting frame in this video:

-How Much Space Will You Have for Quilting?
+How Much Space Will You Have for Quilting with a Home Machine?